Gplafferty0219/robo-advisor/README.md

-# robo-advisor Project
+# Robo-Advisor Project

-My soltuion to the Robo Advisor project:

-# installation
+Utilizes AlphaVantage Stock Market API (https://www.alphavantage.co/) to pull updated trading recommendations.

+## Prerequisites

+    + Anaconda 3.7
+    + Python 3.7
+    + Pip

+## Installation

-clone or download this repository: onto your computer
+Clone or download this repository: https://github.com/Gplafferty0219/robo-advisor onto your computer.
+The navigate there using the following commands:

+'''sh
+cd Desktop
+'''

+'''sh
+cd robo-advisor
+'''

+Use Anaconda to create and activate a new virtual environment called something like "stocks-env".
+You can use the following commands

+'''sh
+conda create -n stocks-env
+conda activate stocks-env
+'''

 Navigate to it using a command line: cd robo-advisor